 Bob Bradovich says he's lucky to have combined his passion for sports with his career--he still can't believe he gets paid to watch sports on TV and in person.

+While at News 18, Bob's work has been recognized with numerous awards.
+He received the 2015 Jim Mueller Blugold Spirit award from UW-Eau Claire, for his long-term service in support of the Blugolds athletic program.
 In 2009, the Wisconsin Baseball Coaches Association named Bob as its "Media Man of the Year."
 Bob was also a co-recipient of the 2005-06 Tom Butler Award, given annually by the Wisconsin Intercollegiate Athletic Conference to an individual or individuals who have provided outstanding media coverage to WIAC athletics.
 Bob's work has been recognized by the Wisconsin Broadcasters Association with a 2010 New Media Award, Merit Awards in 2003 and 2004 in the best sports reporting category, as well as a 1997 Merit Award for use of the medium.

-In 2003, Bob took on some additional responsibilities as an associate lecturer for two courses in the department of Communication and Journalism at UW-Eau Claire.
+In 2003, Bob took on some additional responsibilities as an associate lecturer for two courses in the Department of Communication and Journalism at UW-Eau Claire.

 Sports have been a big part of Bob's life.
 He was a three-sport athlete (baseball, basketball, cross country) at Chisholm High School in northern Minnesota, where he was also co-valedictorian of his graduating class.
 Bob is also a graduate of Carleton College in Northfield, Minnesota, where was a three-year baseball letter winner for the Knights.